Plymouth Full Size Ads

 1961

 Plymouth Station Wagon - Full color 9 1/2" x 13" ad has a picture of a Light Colored Station Wagon parked in a pasture with a small herd of cattle milling around the front of the car while a rancher sits on his horse behind the car.
 The ad headline promises that you can "Work it hard today.
 Tomorrow.
 Next month.
 Next year.
 The year after that.
 The year after-".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+It describes this car as being "put together to stay together" and mentions the car in Plymouth's construction that "pays off in day-in, day-out economy"

 April 7, 1961